Geb-algebra/a-pile-of-useless-codes-built-up-by-ai-agent-and-an-incompetent-operator-geb-algebra/decisions/0001_llm_domain_implementation.md

 ## Status

-Proposed
+Updated

 ## Context

 The Domain Modeler application needs to integrate with Large Language Models (LLMs) to implement the business logic for domain modeling.
-The application follows a client-only approach with a Bring Your Own Key (BYOK) strategy, where users provide their own API keys for LLM providers.
+The application follows a client-only approach where API keys for LLM providers are passed directly to the service methods when needed.

 Key requirements:

-1. Support multiple LLM providers (Anthropic as first priority, then others)
+1. Support Anthropic as the LLM provider
 2. Client-side implementation with no server component
-3. Secure handling of user-provided API keys
+3. Secure handling of API keys
 4. Consistent interface for domain services to interact with LLMs
 5. Maintainable code that can adapt to API changes from providers